Avengers: Infinity War reportedly blows past $800M worldwide

 Avengers: Infinity War has crossed the $800 million mark in worldwide box office receipts, according to Exhibitor Relations.

-After a record-breaking opening weekend in the United States -- destroying even Star Wars: The Force Awakens there -- Infinity War is now on track to hunt down The Force Awakens' $2B global run.
-And it's easily poised to beat Black Panther, which has made $1.3B globally to date.
-Even Black Panther took a week to cross $500 million at the global box office.
+After a record-breaking opening weekend in the United States -- destroying even Star Wars: The Force Awakens there but $10 million -- Infinity War is on track to hunt down TFA's $2B global run.
+And it's poised to easily beat Black Panther, which has made $1.3B globally to date.
+(Black Panther took a week to cross $500 million at the global box office.)

+Next up for Avengers: Becoming a member of the $1B club, a feat which took Black Panther 26 days.

+For context, here's how Avengers is chasing other films, including the number one all-time grossing film, Avatar.

 Marvel Studios didn't immediately respond to a request for comment.